yxli001/webregplusplus/README.md

 **Frontend**

+- Create a `.env` files in the frontend directory (NOT inside `src`).
+  - Set `NEXT_PUBLIC_BACKEND_HOST` to the origin of your backend server. (e.g. `http://localhost:5000`)
 - `pnpm run dev`

 The app should now be running on `http://localhost:3000`.

 Note: The frontend application runs slowly in dev mode.
-For a more optimized program, use pnpm run build followed by pnpm start
+For a more production optimized build, use `pnpm run build` followed by `pnpm start`.

-### API Endpoints:

-- GET `/api/course`
-  - No params
-  - Returns list of all courses, only containing the course subject and code
-  - Intended to be used to generate the course dropdown list
-- GET `/api/course/details?courses=[courses]`
-  - Returns course full detail for the list of courses specified in the `courses` param
-  - `courses` param should be a string of comma separated course full names joined by a `+`, e.g. `"CSE+100,CSE+101,MATH+183"`

-Steps to test:

-- First configure a local PostgreSQL instance and put the following fields in the backend `.env.development` file
-  - `PORT`
-  - `FRONTEND_ORIGIN`
-  - `POSTGRES_HOST`
-  - `POSTGRES_PORT`
-  - `POSTGRES_USER`
-  - `POSTGRES_PASSWORD`
-  - `POSTGRES_DB`

-## Algorithm Overview

-The scheduling logic in `scheduler.ts` works by:

-- Generating 5 random schedules initially
-- Selecting a random lecture or subsection to mutate
-- Attempting replacement through `mutateMainSection` or `mutateSubSection`
-- Accepting replacements only if they improve schedule fitness or pass a probabilistic check using Monte Carlo acceptance
-- Caching evaluated schedules to avoid recomputation

-This results in an optimized schedule that balances user preferences and constraints.

-## Screenshots

-_Screenshots will be added soon._
+### Running lint checkers

+To ensure code quality and consistency, pre-commit hooks are configured to automatically run lint checks.
+These can also be manually run via the following commands:

+- `pnpm run lint-check`: Runs ESLint and Prettier checks and reports issues without editing files.
+- `pnpm run lint-fix`: Automatically fixes simple linting and formatting issues.

 ## License